joeycollins/EvoC2D/README.md

 # EvoC2D
-Evolution simulator written in C and OpenGL
+Evolution simulator written in C and OpenGL.
+More info and demos at https://joeycollins.github.io/EvoC2DSite/

 ## Compiling EvoC2D